 Section 1: Members

 The Executive Board shall be composed of the members of the Administrative Team, the Senior Pastor of each member church, and one additional member elected by each member church.
+Executive Board members are to be registered with the Administrative Team at the Annual Meeting or the organization.
 The Moderator shall serve as Chairman of the Executive Board.

 Section 2: Responsibilities

-The Executive Board shall transact any and all business of the organization between Annual Meetings in accordance with this Constitution and the expressed will of the organization, and shall make a report of its work at the Annual Meeting.
+The Executive Board shall transact any and all business of the organization between Annual Meetings in accordance with this Constitution and the expressed will of the organization and shall report on its work at the Annual Meeting.

 ARTICLE IX: MEETINGS